TonicAI/textual/docs/source/parse/parsing_files.rst

 Parsing files
 =================

-When Textual parses files, it convert unstructured files, such as PDF and DOCX, into a more structured JSON form.
+When Textual parses files, it converts unstructured files, such as PDF and DOCX, into a more structured JSON form.
 Textual uses the same JSON schema for all of its supported file types.

 To parse a single file, call the **parse_file** function.
 The function is synchronous.
 It only returns when the file parsing is complete.
 For very large files, such as PDFS that are several hundred pages long, this process can take a few minutes.